tdilauro/Simplified-wiki/Deployment-Instructions.md

 The next step is to create a virtual environment and set up your [[configuration file|Configuration]].
 To create the virtual environment, use `virtualenv`:

 ```
+$ cd circulation # Or metadata, or content
 virtualenv -p /usr/bin/python2.7 env
 ```